rwiuff/snake-java-project/README.md

 ```

 With n and m representing the dimensions.
-To run the program as a project, go to the root folde.
+To run the program as a project, go to the root folder.
 Type the following for windows:

 ```
 .\gradlew.bat run